mongodb/docs/source/includes/api/list-tables/maintenance-window-response.rst

 .. list-table::
-   :widths: 20 20 60
+   :widths: 25 10 75
    :header-rows: 1

    * - Name
      - Type
      - Description

-   * - dayOfWeek
+   * - ``dayOfWeek``
      - number
-     - Day of the week when you would like the maintenance window to start as a 1-based integer.
+     - Day of the week that you want the maintenance window to start, as a 1-based integer.

        .. list-table::
           :header-rows: 1